What kinds of divorce are there?

-    A contested divorce is when you and your spouse don’t agree.
-Either one of you doesn’t want a divorce, or you can’t agree on the conditions.
-An uncontested divorce is when both spouses want to get a divorce and agree on all aspects of it.
+A contested divorce is when you and your spouse disagree.
+Either you don’t want a divorce, or you can’t agree on the conditions.
+An uncontested divorce is when both spouses want to get a divorce and agree on all aspects.

 How long does it take to get a divorce?

 How long it takes to get a divorce in Oklahoma depends on what type of divorce it is.
 Uncontested divorces without children are often the quickest.
 Conversely, contested divorces with minor children usually take the longest.
-If the divorce requires a trial, you have to wait to get a court date.
+You must wait for a court date if the divorce requires a trial.
 Because of that, even a fairly quick divorce can take about seven months.

 However, if you reach a settlement before going to trial, the divorce could be finalized within six weeks.
-The more complex a divorce is and the more the spouses disagree on, the longer it takes.
+The more complex a divorce is and the more the spouses disagree on it, the longer it takes.
 Some cases are drawn out for a year or more.
-It takes even longer to decide child custody and child support when children are involved.
+It takes even longer to decide on child custody and child support when children are involved.

 What is the cost of a divorce?